oxipay/oxidocs/docs/platforms/shopify.md

 2 - Clicking the link to be taken to your store's setting page to add Oxipay.

 3 - Once logged in, you will see the prompt below.
-Click **Add payment gateway**.
+Click **Install payment provider**.

 ![5.png](/img/platforms/shopify/5.png)